sandbreak80/dec25_lab/docs/LAB_GUIDE.md

   - `controller-team1.splunkylabs.com`
   - `customer1-team1.auth.splunkylabs.com`
 - Security groups:
-  - SSH: Restricted to Cisco VPN IPs only
+  - SSH: Restricted to VPN IPs only
   - HTTPS: Open to all (0.0.0.0/0)

 **Deployment completes when you see:**